industrial-edge/iih-essentials-getting-started/docs/Installation.md

 Deploy and start the project.

-## Configure Data Service
+## Configure IIH Essentials

-In your IED Web UI open the app Data Service.
+In your IED Web UI open the app IIH Essentials.

 ### Configure the adapter

 Click the icon "Connectors" on the left bar.
-The Data Service provides adapters for the following connectors:
+The IIH Essentials provides adapters for the following connectors:

 - Ethernet IP Connector (MQTT)
 - Modbus TCP Connector (MQTT)